akanshSirohi/Github-Cards-API/README.md

 # Github-Cards-Api

-## ⚠️ THIS API ISN'T WORKING RIGHT NOW BECAUSE OF HEROKU TURNED OFF ITS FREE TIER, I WILL REDEPLOY IT ON ANY OTHER ALTERNATE PLATFORM SOON ⚠️

-Github README.md cards api

 ### How to use

 Visit endpoint url for all available cards and available options for each card <br/>